 Dollar General Gift Card Policy

-Dollar General’s gift cards are reloadable and reusable, and you can buy them for any denomination with a minimum $5 starting balance.
-(See our list for more reloadable gift cards.)
+Dollar General gift cards are reloadable and reusable, and you can buy them for any denomination with a minimum $5 starting balance.

-We spoke with customer service associates at several Dollar General locations in California, Kansas, New York, and Texas to learn more about its gift card policies.
+I spoke with customer service representatives at several Dollar General locations across the U.S. to learn more about its gift card policies.

-You can use any form of payment that Dollar General accepts to purchase its gift cards in-store, including cash, personal checks, debit cards, and credit cards.
-You can’t buy gift cards online from Dollar General.
+You can use any form of payment that Dollar General accepts to purchase its gift cards, including cash, personal checks, debit cards, and credit cards.

 There are no additional fees for buying or using Dollar General gift cards.

-However, there are a few exclusions that you cannot buy with a Dollar General gift card:
+There are a few items you can’t purchase with a Dollar General gift card: